-The background and history of Frontier Nursing University started as the Frontier Graduate School of Midwifery, so the focus of the institution has been toward educating and supporting the needs of nurse-midwives.
+The background and history of Frontier Nursing University started as the Frontier Graduate School of Midwifery, so the focus of the institution has been on educating and supporting the needs of nurse-midwives.
 This pioneering institution is now recognized as a top not-for-profit institution that is dedicated to the advancement and training of midwives and nurses in the United States.
-With its accreditation, level of educational learning and placement, Frontier Nursing University supports one of the best online nurse midwifery programs.
+With its accreditation, level of educational learning, and placement, Frontier Nursing University supports one of the best online nurse-midwifery programs.

 Format: Online – continue to DNP seamlessly

 Wondering, “what is a nurse-midwife?” or “what do nurse-midwives do?”
 You’re not alone!
 Certified nurse midwives, or CNMs, are registered nurses who have completed advanced training in the fields of pregnancy and childbirth.
 CNMs work in a variety of settings, including birthing centers, hospitals, and private practices.
 Some CNMs own their own business.
 Nurse-midwives are legally allowed to prescribe medication, and they’re considered to be primary health care providers by law.

 While nurse midwives are incredibly skilled in their technical knowledge of a woman’s needs during pregnancy and childbirth, they are also emotionally intelligent.
 They’re able to provide reassurance and support to women during some of the most vulnerable times of their lives.
 Many CNMs report that while their job can be very stressful, it’s worth it due to the reward they get after helping a woman have a healthy pregnancy and childbirth experience.